-Michigan's class action lawsuit was filed on August 8, 2006 in the US District Court for the Eastern District of Michigan by the plaintiff children's attorneys, including Marcia Robinson Lowry from Children's Rights, against Jennifer Granholm, then Governor of the State of Michigan, and the Department of Human Services (DHS) (now called Department of Health and Human Services) leadership responsible for child protective services.
+Michigan's class action lawsuit was filed on 8 August 2006 in the US District Court for the Eastern District of Michigan by the plaintiff children's attorneys, including Marcia Robinson Lowry from Children's Rights, against Jennifer Granholm, then Governor of the State of Michigan, and the Department of Human Services (DHS) (now called Department of Health and Human Services) leadership responsible for child protective services.
 Main plaintiff children included Dwayne B., a seven-year-old boy who moved through eight different foster care placements during the five years he was in state care, among others.
-A settlement was reached between the parties and the consent decree was accepted on July 3, 2008.
+A settlement was reached between the parties and the consent decree was accepted on 3 July 2008.

-New Jersey's original class action lawsuit was filed on August 4, 1999, and an amended complaint was filed on September 29, 2000 in the US District Court for the District of New Jersey.
+New Jersey's original class action lawsuit was filed on 4 August 1999, and an amended complaint was filed on 29 September 2000 in the US District Court for the District of New Jersey.
 The amended complaint was filed by the plaintiff children's attorneys including those from Children's Rights against Christine Whitman, then Governor of the State of New Jersey, as well as the Department of Human Services and Division of Youth and Family Services (DYFS) (now called Department of Children and Families) leadership.
-Plaintiff's children included Charlie and Nadine H., who are siblings aged 11 and nine, respectively, and were abused and neglected in their foster home for five years, among others.
-A settlement was reached between parties and a consent decree was accepted in June 23, 2003 and modified in July 18, 2006.
+Plaintiff children included Charlie and Nadine H., who are siblings aged 11 and nine, respectively, and were abused and neglected in their foster home for five years, among others.
+A settlement was reached between parties and a consent decree was accepted on 23 June 2003 and modified on 18 July 2006.

-Tennessee's class action lawsuit was filed on May 10, 2000 in the US District Court for the Middle District of Tennessee at Nashville by the plaintiff children's attorneys including those from Children's Rights against Donald Sundquist, then Governor of the State of Tennessee and the Commissioner of the Tennessee Department of Children's Services (DCS).
+Tennessee's class action lawsuit was filed on 10 May 2000 in the US District Court for the Middle District of Tennessee at Nashville by the plaintiff children's attorneys including those from Children's Rights against Donald Sundquist, then Governor of the State of Tennessee and the Commissioner of the Tennessee Department of Children's Services (DCS).
 Plaintiff children included Brian A., a nine-year-old boy who was placed in an emergency shelter indefinitely due to emotional and behaviour problems, among others.
-A settlement was reached between the parties and thus the consent decree was accepted by the same court on July 27, 2001.
+A settlement was reached between the parties and thus the consent decree was accepted by the same court on 27 July 2001.

-Research Question 1: What do the Class Actions Say About Child Welfare Caseloads?
+Research Question 1: What Do the Class Actions Say About Child Welfare Caseloads?

 The class action lawsuit brought against MI noted abuse and neglect of children in foster care, lack of basic medical and mental health services, and frequent moves between multiple placements (Children's Rights, n.d.).
-These harms to.children were attributed, in part, to child welfare workers' high caseloads and turnover [PUBLISHER - THE PRECEDING UNDERLINED TEXT IS FOR THE MARGIN] (Dwayne B. v.
+These harms to children were attributed, in part, to child welfare workers' high caseloads and turnover (Dwayne B. v.
 Granholm, 2006).
-The lawsuit noted that workers have dangerously high caseloads that frequently exceed the national standard of 12 open cases per CPS caseworker conducting initial assessments and 17 families per CPS caseworker providing ongoing support (Hughes & Lay, 2012).
+The lawsuit noted that workers have dangerously high caseloads that frequently exceed the national standard of 12 open cases per CPS caseworker conducting initial assessments and 17 families per CPS caseworker providing ongoing support (Hughes and Lay, 2012).
 Caseload ratios at DHS ranged from 25:1 to 40:1 in 2005 (Dwayne B. v.
 Granholm, 2006).
 The lawsuit also highlighted DHS' early retirement programme implemented in 1997 and again in 2002, which caused a large number of experienced DHS caseworkers to retire, decreasing the department staff by over 20 per cent.